GemHill/HTMLCSS/README.md

 # MGG-HTML-CSS

+## Set up Github pages for the first time
 A respository for material for the September 2017 intro to HTML/CSS/Github event

 To set up git on your computer, see Github's instructions here: https://help.github.com/articles/set-up-git/